 The following Faculty of Medicine, Nursing and Health Sciences programs have lesser requirements:

-|Name of School or Department||Program titles||Recency Requirement (in years)||Reason for Recency Requirement.|
+|Name of School or Department||Program titles||Recency Requirement (in years)||Reason for |

 Units at first year level which contain a clinical component must be completed within 5 years of application

 |School of Nursing and Midwifery||Specified credit 7 years Unspecified credit 10 years||Specialist knowledge in nursing field changes rapidly.
-Discretion may be used where there has been continuous employment and continuing education in the specialist field.|
+Discretion may be used where an applicant demonstrates continuous employment and continuing education in the specialist field.|

 |Medical Imaging and Radiation Sciences||5 years||Technology, techniques and knowledge is rapidly changing in this field of medical imaging, making studies completed longer.|